 After a 20 minute free phone consultation, you will have the option to schedule an in-person, video, or telephone appointment.
 The initial session will help us get to know each other.
 You can share whatever you like.
 Typically sessions are 50 minutes but longer sessions are available.
 I find some couples and individuals benefit from 75-100 minute sessions.

-My fee is $150 for 50 minutes of individual counseling.
-Please inquire about fees for couples counseling, conflict resolution, and mediation services.
+Please inquire about fees for individual therapy, couples counseling, conflict resolution, and mediation services.
 I do offer a sliding scale for a limited number of clients who need a lower fee.
 Cash, check, or credit card accepted at time of appointment.
 I can offer a receipt for you to submit to your insurance company for possible reimbursement for part of the fee.
 Please inquire if you are considering using insurance.

 To cancel or reschedule an appointment, please contact me at least 24 hours in advance.
 Cancellations or reschedules made less than 24 hours in advance of the scheduled appointment as well as missed sessions will result in being charged for the session.
 You will receive a Psychotherapy Agreement-Policies and Consent document with the policies in more detail.

 Practicing through the auspices of Grateful Heart Holistic Therapy Center, a nonprofit organization providing affordable counseling & psychotherapy services to adults, children & adolescents, couples and families throughout the greater San Francisco Bay Area.